HPEDevCom/redfishdocs/docs/references_and_material/blogposts/etc/biosandstorageprops/biosandstorageprops.md

 <br>

 It is now time to reset the server and perform a `GET` of the running zone.
 In the response body of this operation, the first Redfish object is a `@Redfish.Settings` collection containing a single `MessageID` mentioning `Success`.
-This single message is synonym of a successful transfer of the "pending zone" in to the "running zone".
+This single message is synonym of a successful transfer of the "pending zone" into the "running zone".
 We will see later in this document what we get in case of an un-successful transfer.

 ![Figure 5: GET Running zone after server reset](figures/5-getafterreset.png "Figure 5: GET Running zone after server reset")